GerritForge/cached-refdb/README.md

 git config --file ${GERRIT_SITE}/etc/gerrit.config cache.ref_by_name.memoryLimit 10240
 ```

-Note that libraty module requires the Gerrit instance restart in order to pick
+Note that library module requires the Gerrit instance restart in order to pick
 up the configuration changes.